top of page

 YOU WILL BE ALLOWED TO USE YOUR TEXTBOOK AND NOTES DURING THE QUIZ.

 I recognize that it would be extremely difficult to stop cheating if I require a closed-book exam, and this would not be fair to the honest students who play by the rules.
 Having said this, your textbook and notes are the ONLY resources that are allowed.
-You cannot use any other electronic devices nor can you communicate or collaborate with other students while you are taking a quiz.
-The quiz will also be timed, so you will not have very much time to complete it.
+You cannot communicate or collaborate with other students while you are taking a quiz -- I will consider this to be an Honor Code Violation.
+The quiz will be timed, so you will not have unlimited time to complete it.
 This means that you will need to be organized when you open up the quiz.
 Most of the questions will not be something that you can simply look up, so do not expect to be successful if you have not studied well ahead of time.
 I strongly recommend that you study for the quizzes as if they were not open-book.
 You will receive instant feedback after the quiz regarding your score and what the correct answers were for the questions you got wrong.
 Please remember that I will be dropping your lowest quiz grade.

 Once you begin the quiz, you must complete it.
 You will not be able to leave the quiz and come back at a later time to finish it.

-The quizzes will be based primarily on the textbook, but it will be fair game for me to include some questions from my narrated PPT slides on information that may not be in the textbook.
+The quizzes will be based primarily on the textbook, but it will be fair game for me to include information from my narrated PPT slides that may not be in the textbook.

 Each lab will be nested within one of the modules, and the instructions for conducting the lab and writing the report can be downloaded from the module page where the lab resides (these are listed below).
 You will also find a link to the online lab in the same place.